 - WATCH OUR VIDEO - Click the video to see the ProPlugger in action.

 - PLANT LIKE A PRO – Step, twist, pull and you’re ready to plant.
 Dig 2-1/8” diameter planting holes quickly, one after another, from a comfortable standing position.
 Soil gets stored in the tool as you work and empties by turning the tool upside down.
-Depth Rings (included) allow you to consistently dig perfect planting holes at 2", 4" and even 6" deep. *Avoid digging in dry or overly saturated soil.
+Depth Rings (included) allow you to consistently dig perfect planting holes at 2", 4" and when no depth ring is used, even 6" deep. *Avoid digging in dry or overly saturated soil.

 - MULTI-USE GARDEN TOOL – Plant your garden favorites!
 Spring and fall bulbs, annuals, ground covers, vegetables and more.
 Makes a great lawn and sod plugger (Not Recommended For St. Augustine Grass), weeding tool, soil sample tool and drip-edge fertilizing tool.